queenofdowntime/shell-tutorial/windows/exercises/hello_world.md

 related commands that perform a single, specific task.
 2. On an empty line above your `echo`/`Write-Host`, choose a name for your function. `Say-HelloWorld` seems like a good choice.
 Function names should be as clear and descriptive as possible, while simultaneously concise.
-Bash function declarations are indicated by simply writing `function <name> {}`.
-Function names tend to be capitalised, with `-`s in the place of natural spaces.
+Powershell function declarations are indicated by simply writing `function <name> {}`.
+Function names tend to be capitalised, with dashes(`-`) in the place of natural spaces.
 3. The original "Hello World" statement should sit between the set of curly braces:

   ```